pyca/cryptography/docs/hazmat/primitives/twofactor.rst

         >>> hotp_value = hotp.generate(0)
         >>> hotp.verify(hotp_value, 0)

-    :param bytes key: Per-user secret key.
+    :param key: Per-user secret key.
 This value must be kept secret and be at least 128 :term:`bits`.
 It is recommended that the key be 160 bits.
+    :type key: :term:`bytes-like`
     :param int length: Length of generated one time password as ``int``.
     :param cryptography.hazmat.primitives.hashes.HashAlgorithm algorithm: A
         :class:`~cryptography.hazmat.primitives.hashes`